-When the “Add” button is clicked our new target UI is added to the campaign item and the New() method is called on our user control thus creating a new instance of the target we’re configuring.
+When the “Add” button is clicked our new target UI is added to the promotion and the New() method is called on our user control thus creating a new instance of the target we’re configuring.

-With that in place our new UI is now available when setting up new campaign items and we can create new quantity targets, so we’re ready to move on to dealing with existing targets.
+With that in place our new UI is now available when setting up new promotions and we can create new quantity targets, so we’re ready to move on to dealing with existing targets.

 Feeding Marketing Foundation with Targets using TargetAggregator

 With the previous steps complete we need to deal with existing targets so Marketing Foundation can find them and evaluate them for customers entering the site: Enter the TargetAggregator.

 TargetAggregator is responsible for finding targets for any given promotion configured in Marketing Foundation.